BryaN759/BryaN759/README.md

 -  I'm passionate about Full stack Development

--  I’m currently learning MERN Stack
+-  I’m currently learning Django

 -  I’m looking to collaborate with other developers

 - Reach me at **khaledmushahed@gmail.com**

--  2023 Goals: Master Data Structure and Algorithms
+-  2024 Goals: Master Django and React

--  Fun fact: I love to play video games
+- I’m currently working on Django and Vue3 Social Media project
 <!--
-- I’m currently working on **rtyf**

 - All of my projects are available at [dfgdfg](dfgdfg)

 - Ask about me **asdasdad**